 After finishing their training in the Spring of 2016, Seth & Kaitlyn moved back to their home area in central Pennsylvania.
 They began an intimidating journey of trusting the Lord to build a team of generous people who would help them get to Papua New Guinea.
-That team of people would also be the ones to make it possible for them to stay there.
+That team of people would also be the ones to make it possible for them to stay there long term.

 The Lord arranged for great opportunities to connect with people and churches all over the country.
-Through those relationships & extremely generous people, the Lord provided all of the financial support that Seth & Kaitlyn needed in order to effectively serve among an unreached people group in Papua New Guinea.
+Through those friendships & through a lot of extremely generous people, the Lord provided all of the financial support that Seth & Kaitlyn needed in order to effectively serve among an unreached people group in Papua New Guinea.
 Their team consists of over 60 individuals/families and 12 churches!

 During that year and a half, the Lord also gave Seth & Kaitlyn a healthy, vibrant little girl named Lauren.
-Like her big sister, she was pretty cute … but unlike her sister she had a full head of dark hair.
+Like her big sister, she was pretty cute … but unlike her sister she had a little more hair.

-January of 2018 marks the beginning of a new journey for Seth & Kaitlyn.
+January of 2018 marked the beginning of a new chapter for Seth & Kaitlyn.
 It’s a journey to see the Lord eternally change the destiny of a people who have never before had the chance to hear the truth in their own language.
 The journey will be difficult and long … but they’re convinced that it will be worth it!

 They are now living in a community of people who speak the Konomala language.
 They are learning the language and culture of their friends in Konomala with the ultimate goal of making disciples and seeing a church established.